dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/crud.md

 ### Add enrollments to the Details view

 Open *Views/Students/Details.cshtml*.
-Each field is displayed using `DisplayNameFor` and `DisplayFor` helper, as shown in the following example:
+Each field is displayed using `DisplayNameFor` and `DisplayFor` helpers, as shown in the following example:

 [!code-html[](intro/samples/cu/Views/Students/Details.cshtml?range=13-18&highlight=2,5)]